 - Would Never Dose – 0

 - Slight Chance of Dozing – 1

 The questionnaire in the Epworth Sleepiness Scale explains the scenarios where you would generally find yourself.
 You need to answer whether these situations will make you sleep or won’t.
 These include –

 - Sitting and reading

 - Watching TV

-- As a passenger in a car for an hour without a break
+- A passenger in a vehicle for an hour without a break

 - Sitting and talking to someone